- About us

 “An elegant surpassing of the truth”

-Literally derived from the Greek word meaning ‘excess’, hyperbole is the extreme exaggeration used to make a point, or the opposite of an understatement.
-Working precisely to draw attention to itself, hyperbole highlights speaker opinions and emotions with the intention of having these heard and understood by the listener.
-It’s a tactic linguist Claudia Claridge calls “emotive persuasion.”
-Roman rhetorician, Quintilian holds a similar sympathetic view to the form of syntax, insisting that it isn’t a deceitful lie, but rather “an elegant surpassing of the truth”.
+Literally derived from the Greek word meaning ‘excess’, hyperbole is extreme exaggeration used to make a point.
+It’s designed precisely to draw attention to itself and is a tactic linguist Claudia Claridge calls “emotive persuasion.”
+Roman rhetorician, Quintilian insisted that it isn’t a deceitful lie, but rather “an elegant surpassing of the truth”.

-“Well now, one winter it was so cold that all the geese flew backward and all the fish moved south and even the snow turned blue.
+“Well now, one winter it was so cold that all the geese flew backward and even the snow turned blue.
 Late at night, it got so frigid that all spoken words froze solid afore they could be heard.
 People had to wait until sunup to find out what folks were talking about the night before.”

 When to avoid it…like the plague